 If you need some help figuring out what kind of student loan you have, or where you can find your balance, interest rate, etc., then check out our Student Loans 101 page which spells it all out for you!

-Anyway, so if you choose to do this manually you’ll be given the option of entering in your actual student loan balances or of using “average” balances.
-Using the average option will autopopulate the field with a loan balance of $9,962 and an interest rate of 3.900% (which I honestly wish was what my rates were).
+If you choose to do this manually, you’ll be given the option of entering your actual student loan balances or of using “average” balances.
+Using the average option will auto populate the field with a loan balance of $9,962 and an interest rate of 3.900% (which I honestly wish was what my rates were).